Sherpa Fire

 The Sherpa Fire was a wildfire that burned in the Santa Ynez Mountains along the Gaviota Coast in the southwestern part of Santa Barbara County, California in June 2016.
 In a matter of hours the fire spread to over 1,400 acres as the fire was propelled by downslope sundowner winds.
 This offshore northerly wind contrasts with the more typical onshore flow and sent the fire down the canyons towards the ocean with gusts of over 35 mph.
-The wildfire resulted in evacuations at two state beach campgrounds and some residences together with intermittent interruption of traffic on a state transportation route.
+As a result of the wildfire, authorities ordered evacuations at two state beach campgrounds and several nearby homes, and traffic along a state highway was periodically disrupted.